Peterpiotr/siguren-documentation/docs/source/glossary.rst

       This operation is usually performed automatically by the control cabinet logics.
 It can be done when needed by other means.
       The engagement is detected by a sensor.

-   MotoSuiveur® control panel, control cabinet, control box or electrical cabinet
-      The electrical cabinet that contains relays, logical unit, motor drivers, relays, circuit breakers and wiring.
+..
 Proface, touch screen, programmable logic controller
-      The Proface is the programmable logic controller that is the interface between the buttons and beacons that are on the control panel, the driver of servo-motor(s) of the screw, the driver of the recovery motor if any and the hoisting installation electrical cabinet.
+      The Proface is the programmable logic controller that is the interface between the buttons and beacons that are on the control panel, the driver of servo-motor(s) of the screw, the driver of the recovery motor if any and the hoisting installation electrical cabinet. ..

    Drive, controller
       The motor controller that drives the Servo-motor.
 When control cabinet manages many MotoSuiveur®s, each servo-motor is driven by its own drive.
+/

    Recovery Motor Drive
       The recovery motor controller that drives the recovery motor.
 When control cabinet manages many MotoSuiveur®s,